GerardMaggiolino/GerardMaggiolino.github.io/_posts/Python-Guide/2018-06-14-data-structures-python.md

 </p>

-<div class="section" id="mutable">Mutable Data Structures</div>
+<div class="section" id="list">Lists</div>

 <p>
-Lists are ordered collections of objects declared with '[]'.
+Lists are mutable ordered collections of objects declared with '[]'.
 There is similar functionality with indexing, slicing, '*', '+', 'in',
 <a href="https://docs.python.org/3/library/functions.html#sorted"
 target="_blank">sorted(<i>object</i>)</a>, index(<i>object</i>), and count(<i>object</i>).
 You may notice strings,
 tuples, and lists are handled similarly.
 These structures are all
 <a href="https://docs.python.org/3/library/stdtypes.html#typeiter"
 target="_blank">iterable</a>
-sequences, a concept which will be covered later.
+sequences, a concept which will be covered later; in essence, iterables can be iterated over to obtain subobjects.
 {% highlight python %}l1 = ['cat', 'dog']

 l2 = l1 + l1